rritec/Cloud-Data-Engineering/03-Big Data (Hadoop)/02_linux.md

 man rm

 ```
+5. To close the **manual** type **q** from keyboard
-5. The terminal would open the manual page for that command.
+6. The terminal would open the manual page for that command.
-6. Also help can be used to see the list of available options for a command
+7. Also help can be used to see the list of available options for a command
-7. syntax
+8. syntax
 ``` sh

 <command> --help